 RAAPID’s cloud-based solutions enable health plans to navigate these complexities by providing accurate chronic condition extraction and risk score calculation, critical for adapting to the V28 model.

-For instance, diabetes with and without complications carries the same RAF in version 28, whereas a diabetic complication in version 24 yields a higher RAF than diabetes without complications.
+Managing two versions will present challenges for providers due to differences between systems.
+Conditions classified as HCCs in one version may not be in the other.
+Although a diagnosis might be categorized as an HCC in both versions, the specific HCC and RAF could differ.
+For instance, diabetes with and without complications carries the same RAF in version 28, whereas a diabetic complication in the v24 hcc model yields a higher RAF than diabetes without complications.
 Organizations will aim to pinpoint the primary HCCs among their patient base to assess and grasp the possible repercussions of the two model iterations.

 As HCC models progress, one aspect that stays consistent is the significance of thoroughly documenting conditions with clinical precision.
 This precision ensures the intricacies of the patient population are captured and furnishes CMS with coded data for future analysis to inform model recommendations.